 Meanwhile, MK-677 is a ghrelin mimetic, which is a peptide that acts like the hormone ghrelin.
 Ghrelin is a natural hormone that also stimulates the release of growth hormones in the body.
 A clinical trial found that the daily administration of oral MK-677 in healthy older adults significantly increased levels of growth hormone (GH) and insulin growth factor-1 (IGF1) to levels comparable to healthy young adults.

-Finally, it’s also worth noting that collagen peptides for muscle growth can also be used for hypertrophy, though they are generally not as effective as growth hormone secretagogues.
+Finally, it’s also worth noting that collagen peptides for bodybuilding can also be used for hypertrophy, though they are generally not as effective as growth hormone secretagogues.
 Collagen peptides are perhaps most commonly used to promote healthier, better-hydrated skin, but the evidence is also suggesting that it may play a role in promoting muscle mass as well when paired with muscle-building exercises.
 For example, a small study on healthy young men found that collagen peptide supplementation led to more pronounced increases in body mass, fat-free mass, and muscle strength than resistance training alone.